Our professionals

 Experience

-Flavio focuses on tax matters involving foreign investments in Brazil, transactions involving investment funds and transactions in financial and capital markets, including debt and equity-structured transactions, project financing and real estate.
-He also advises on tax aspects of business combination, corporate reorganizations and debt restructuring.
+Flavio focuses on tax matters involving foreign investments in Brazil, transactions involving investment funds, and transactions in financial and capital markets, including debt and equity-structured transactions, project financing and real estate.
+He also advises on tax aspects of business combinations, corporate reorganizations and debt restructuring.

 Education